bolidozor/rmob-export/README.md

 Generator of colorgramme graphs to rmob observers database.
 This program generate rmob (http://www.rmob.org/livedata/main.php) compitible graphs from radio meteor detection sofware data.

+rmob-export is not a primary stand-alone station-based application.
+Instead of this is primarilly intended as a service for observers, to process the station's data uploaded by [data-uploader](https://github.com/MLAB-project/data-uploader) to the central Bolidozor network data server.

 ### Ubuntu 13.04

     sudo apt-get install g++ libmagick++ libmagick++5 libmagick++-dev libmysqlclient-dev